Commander Stephen W. Aldridge

 Ashore, he served as Surface Nuclear Assignments Officer (PERS 412N) at the Bureau of Naval Personnel.
 Commander Aldridge also served as Director for Defense Policy and Strategy on the National Security Council staff in the Executive Office of the President where he was responsible for U.S. strategic capabilities policy.

-Commander Gilbertson’s personal awards include the Defense Meritorious Service Medal, Meritorious Service Medal, Navy and Marine Corps Commendation Medal (with Gold Star) and Navy and Marine Corps Achievement Medal (with Silver Star) and multiple unit and service awards.
+Commander Aldridge's personal awards and decorations include the Presidential Service Badge, Defense Superior Service Medal, Navy and Marine Corps Commendation Medal (four awards), Navy and Marine Corps Achievement Medal (two awards), and various unit commendations, campaign medals, and service ribbons.